charmplusplus/charm/doc/charm++/manual.rst

 It should be noted that in the absence of a working launcher such as ``jsrun``, an MPI distribution such as OpenMPI may also be required to run Charm++ applications built with the UCX backend and OpenPMIx.
-Since you no longer need PMIx included with OpenMPI, any verison of OpenMPI can be built (including v4.0.5 and later) with your build of OpenPMIx using the ``--with-pmix`` flag, such as the following:
+Since you no longer need PMIx included with OpenMPI, any version of OpenMPI can be built (including v4.0.5 and later) with your build of OpenPMIx using the ``--with-pmix`` flag, such as the following: